SAP-samples/teched2025-DA261/exercises/ex3/README.md

 # Exercise 3 - Analyse Consumer Complaints Data using Knowledge Graphs

-In this exercise, we will use **SAP HANA Cloud Knowledge Graph** to build a semantic layer on top of the Consumer Complaints dataset.
+In this exercise, we will use **SAP HANA Cloud Knowledge Graph Engine** to build a semantic layer on top of the Consumer Complaints dataset.

 The exercise shows how to:
 * Create a Knowledge Graph directly from relational complaint data stored in HANA Cloud.